-If you have a company in a foreign country and you plan on extending your business in Luxembourg as well, you may choose to open a branch or subsidiary in Luxembourg, that requires registration with the Trade Register, or set up a liaison office, meaning a lighter structure also known as a representative office.
+If you have a company in a foreign country and you plan on extending your business in Luxembourg as well, you may choose to open a branch or subsidiary in Luxembourg

 Unlike a branch or subsidiary, that requires registration with authorities, a liaison office is a much simpler alternative that allows a foreign legal entity to create on-site contacts in Luxembourg with stakeholders such as potential customers or suppliers.
 The liaison office can help the business development by ensuring communication, advertising and other public relation activities with partners and clients, undertakings that are hard to perform remote.
 A liaison office allows a company to be at the heart of the business environment with less documentation and responsibilities.

 Actions allowed to be undertaken in a liaison office